code-312/Voma/README.md

 7. Install those dependencies with `npm i`
 8. Start the React server with `npm run start`

-### Setting up a local database
+## (Backend) Setup
-If you are going to mostly be doing frontend work, you can skip this next section.
+If you're going to be doing just frontend work you can skip this section.
+There are two options for getting a local database running for development.

+**(Option A)** is a straight forward Docker / Docker Compose configuration that sets up a [pgAdmin](https://www.pgadmin.org/) interface to interact with the database visually.

+**(Option B)** also uses Docker but simplifies the box configuration using [Lando](https://lando.dev/).
+You'll need to install a database GUI client program to view the database instead of pgAdmin.
+Directions here go over setting up [TablePlus](https://www.tableplus.io/download) but you can use the connection settings to connect to any database client that supports Postgres.

+---

+### (Option A) - Docker / Docker Compose with pgAdmin
-1. The first thing you'll need to do is install the service on you machine.
+1. The first thing you'll need to do is install the service on your machine.
 These [installation instructions](https://docs.docker.com/engine/install/) over at the docker docs site are handy for this part.
   - If you're using Windows I highly advise setting up Windows Subsystem for Linux using version 2 or greater.
 Doing this will make it so our makefile works in your environment and overall just makes it easier to interact with Docker.
 Luckily, Docker has also provided a [guide for getting this setup](https://docs.docker.com/docker-for-windows/wsl/).
 2. Next, pull the Docker official image for Postgres from the docker hub repository by running the following in your command line:
 `docker pull postgres`